wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-networks-create-vnet-arm-cli.md

 <properties
-   pageTitle="Criar uma rede virtual usando a CLI do Azure | Microsoft Azure" description="Saiba como criar uma rede virtual usando a CLI do Azure no ARM | Gerenciador de Recursos." services="virtual-network" documentationCenter="" authors="jimdial"
+   pageTitle="Create a virtual network using Azure CLI | Microsoft Azure" description="Learn how to create a virtual network using Azure CLI in ARM | Resource Manager." services="virtual-network" documentationCenter="" authors="jimdial"